Nikon D40 and the Nikon 18-55mm VR

 I took a day trip to the Hiwassee wildlife refuge in Tennessee.
 My camera gear was the Nikon D70, Nikon 70-210mm f/4-5.6 and a tripod.

 I read about the sandhill cranes at the Hiwassee wildlife refuge.
 Apple maps got me in the vicinity and then I spotted a boat ramp from afar.
 There were some observation decks to overlook the broken bottles, trash and sandhill cranes.
-I must admit I was embarrassed for the Tennessee Wildlife Resources Agency.
-How about get off your lazy ass and clean the dump up?
-Probably working from home?
-Plus some lady had her dog unleashed chasing the sandhill cranes.
+Seems I need to return with a garbage bag and leave the camera at home.
+Some lady had her dog unleashed chasing the sandhill cranes.
 Nice.
-She drove a white Subaru and I left a note on her windshield.
-Drop me a message!

 The old Buddha proverb that says, ” the best camera is the one you have.”
 So I was kinda impressed when I looked at the photos on my computer and even had one printed out poster size (20″x30″) and hanging on my wall now.